shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
 This document delves into the practical application of LORAs and models for generating specific types of content, such as pixel art and 3D textures.
-It provides a step-by-step guide on using LORAs with SDXL 1.0 to achieve desired results and addresses common issues like AI not creating seamless textures.
+It provides a step-by-step guide on using LORAs with SDXL 1.0 to achieve desired results and addresses common issues like seamless texture generation.
 The document emphasizes the importance of LORAs in guiding models to produce specific styles without learning new approaches and offers practical examples and guidelines for handling unexpected situations.
 It also recommends alternatives like Tensor.Art and Flux AI for those who prefer not to run Stable Diffusion locally.
 </span>

 ---